 1. Lunch Dates –

-Tuesdays and Thursdays our daughter is at Pre-K so I always try to make lunch time special for our youngest Caleb.
+Tuesdays and Thursdays our daughter is at Pre-K so I always try to make lunchtime special for our youngest Caleb.
 We have “lunch dates”.
 Nothing fancy, usually a peanut butter and Jelly sandwich (cut with a heart cookie cutter) fruit and snacks.
 One day I threw a sheet over the dining room table and we sat underneath and had a picnic.
 Occasionally I’ll surprise him with a trip to his favorite place: Chick-Fil-A.

 2. Storytime –

-Somedays I just need a break from the computer screen, I’ll go grab a book, grab the kids and read them a quick story on the couch.
-It’s a 15 minute break for me and 15 minutes of quality time for the kids with their mom.
+Somedays I just need a break from the computer screen, I’ll go grab a book, grab the kids, and read them a quick story on the couch.
+It’s a 15-minute break for me and 15 minutes of quality time for the kids with their mom.
 Sometimes I even put this on my calendar so I remember.
-I also love Audiobooks and Audible has been an incredible tool.
+I also love audiobooks and Audible has been an incredible tool.

 3. Have scheduled activities-

-Every-other Wednesday our church holds a great mom’s group.
-Many mom’s attend something similar.
-For the last 2 months I’ve missed nearly every meeting, because I didn’t put it on my calendar and set aside the time to go.
+Every other Wednesday our church holds a great mom’s group.
+Many moms attend something similar.
+For the last 2 months, I’ve missed nearly every meeting, because I didn’t put it on my calendar and set aside the time to go.
 The kids love seeing their friends and I desperately need the fellowship.
 Just remembering to go doesn’t cut it.
 I have to literally put it on my calendar and I often tell my clients that I will be unavailable on those mornings.

 4. Hot Chocolate with snacks-

 My kiddos love hot chocolate.
-The love going with mama to Target – they know the Starbucks there… and they know that means one thing… Hot Chocolate!!!
+They love going with mama to Target – they know the Starbucks there… and they know that means one thing… Hot Chocolate!!!
 I’ve started to whip up hot chocolate on rainy or snowy days and surprise the kids with a cup at snack time or lunch.
 They love it!